 These amounts represent liabilities for goods and services provided to the Company prior to the end of the financial year which are unpaid.
+Due to their short-term nature they are measured at amortised cost and are not discounted.
 The amounts are unsecured and are usually paid within 60 days of recognition.